Torathion/bitbob/README.md

 </p>
 </p>

 This is a vast collection of bit manipulation algorithms for specific mathematical algorithms.
 Each function is designed to be as fast and small as possible, while giving correct and stable results.
+It's a tree-shakable library, so only take what you need!

 ```powershell
     pnpm i bitbob